Skip to main content

 3. If there's any new income, either add it to your current budget or (most likely) hold it for next month.

-5. Move your leftover saved amount into something like a savings category or anything you are saving up for.
+5. Move your leftover saved amount into a general savings category or another specific category that you are saving up for.

 How money rolls over